scottlackey/exhibitor/README.md

 ## Overview

 Puppet module for managing/installing exhibitor for Apache zookeeper.
 Works with Ubuntu 12.04 and 14.04, possibly other distros.
-Requires maven
+Uses [Apache Maven](http://maven.apache.org) command line to download the artifacts.

 ## Module Description